ElPercha/PLsi/readme.md

 + Description: Fully functional -Low Cost- PLC based on ESP32 module and 320x240 Touchscreen Display
 + Estimated material cost: Less than USD 20

+Teach yourself and others how to program PLCs :)

 -----------------------------------------------------------------------------------------

 # Hardware Version 0